tamirverthim/Web-K/README.md

 # Web-K
 [![Build Status](https://travis-ci.org/Earnix/Web-K.svg?branch=master)](https://travis-ci.org/Earnix/Web-K)

-Web-K is [FlyingSaucer](https://github.com/flyingsaucerproject/flyingsaucer)-based basic pure java browser and Swing browser component.
+Web-K is [FlyingSaucer](https://github.com/flyingsaucerproject/flyingsaucer)-based pure java browser and Swing browser component.
 In addition to FlyingSaucer features it supports:
-* a `<script>` tag with limited set of JS features (see below)
+* a `<script>` tag with limited set of JS features (like Canvas).
+Nashosh JavaScript runtime is used.
+See features list below.
 * Not strict HTML.
-Parser replaced with modified [JSoup](https://github.com/jhy/jsoup) library)
+Standard Java XML parser and DOM replaced with modified [JSoup](https://github.com/jhy/jsoup) library).
+This provides support of HTML5 at parsing level.
 * Embedded `<svg>` elements, implemented with [svgSalamander](https://github.com/blackears/svgSalamander).

-Uses [JSoup](https://github.com/jhy/jsoup) as HTML parser and Nashorn JS engine as browser JavaScript runtime.
-Also provides inline SVG support, provided by [svgSalamander](https://github.com/blackears/svgSalamander).
+FlyingSaucer PDF and SWT rendering was removed.

+Main usecase - pure Java web view component.
+Not intended to be used as standalone web browser (at leas at this moment).

 ### List of supported JavaScript features
 JavaScript APIs implementation based on [WHATWG DOM](https://dom.spec.whatwg.org/) and [WHATWG HTML](specification).
 It is currently very limited.